 Skills are also fundamental to reap the benefits of the digital economy.
 The digital revolution is changing value chains of many businesses and altering their nature.
 In this environment, new digital professional profiles are needed at all levels.
-University and training systems in general are not responding to the demand of the companies, which need professionals specialised in areas such as big data, cybersecurity, applications development, product and service managers, creative people, digital artists and specialists in digital cities.
+Universities and training systems in general are not responding to the demand of the companies, which need professionals specialised in areas such as big data, cybersecurity, applications development, product and service managers, creative people, digital artists and specialists in digital cities.

 a.
-Facilitate contacts between investors and start-ups using digital tools can help here.
+Facilitate contacts between investors and start-ups using digital tools

+It is essential to create structures that facilitate contacts between investors and startups, such as specific Europe or worldwide dedicated platforms.
+Digital technologies can help here.
 In some European countries, electronic matchmaking platforms have been launched, connecting SMEs to a community of lenders, including banks and specialised investors.
 This brings in more speed, more competition and more transparency.
 The pan-European deployment of electronic matchmaking platforms such as FINPOINT should thus be encouraged for accelerating SME financing.